|

 was dreaming.

-dream.
-Tell yourself it's no more than a dream, a figment of your imagination.
+it’s no more than a dream, a figment of your imagination.
+You’re

-You're frightened because it seems real.
-But it's not.
-It's a DREAM.
-There's
+frightened because it seems real.
+But it’s not.
+It’s a DREAM.

 NOT a disembodied mind floating in nothing.
 Time and Space DO exist.
 I